 The offer of hosting the Rohingya as refugees from the Philippines has been compared by its offer made to Vietnamese refugees in the 1970's.
 It must be noted that the same nation also offered sanctuary for Jewish refugees escaping the horrors of the Holocaust.

 Already having spent months at sea making the journey from Arakan state in Myanmar to Langkawi or Aceh, the Rohingya have spent in some cases more than 2 months at sea.
-Daily, media outlets are reporting horror stories such as those on board drinking their own urine, rape and gender based exploitation as well as brutality when fighting over remaining scraps of food supplies.
+Daily, media outlets are reporting horror stories such as those on board drinking their own urine, rape and gender-based exploitation as well as brutality when fighting over remaining scraps of food supplies.
 The majority of the boats are fishing boats intended for short journeys to reel fishing nets in.
-And yet, a journey of almost 1500 kilometers has been made.
+And yet, a journey of almost 1500 kilometres has been made.

 The stark reality is that with very limited supplies and boats which are at the point of sinking, whilst the Philippines offer is a bright shining light of hope, without intervention, the Rohingya will never reach there.